 - the opportunity to re-examine their own practices, attitudes and values

 An application form for potential mentors is available here.
-Applications are due by 14 April 2023.
+Applications for this year are now closed, and will open next year for the 2024 programme.